Traveling Coeur

 San Vito Lo Capo was the first stop we made on this trip.
 San Vito Lo Capo is a laid-back beach town that is about 2 hours west of Palermo.
 It is extremely charming, with a busy city center full of souvenir shops, gelato spots, and restaurants.
 San Vito Lo Capo’s beaches are voted as some of the best beaches in Sicily, with clear, clean water.
 The views from the beach include Monte Monaco, which has a trekking route (warning: it is a bit of a steep trekking route) of about 4.5km to the top.

 We stayed at this bed and breakfast in San Vito Lo Capo, which I highly recommend.
 The owners were so sweet and accommodating, despite having a bit of a language barrier.
 Parking is included (they parked our car for us in a parking area nearby) and breakfast was also included!
-Breakfast took place on the rooftop and allowed us to take in a beautiful view of San Vito Lo Capo.
+Breakfast took place on their rooftop and allowed us to take in a beautiful view of San Vito Lo Capo.

 #3 Discover the Temple of Segesta